 Progress has been made

 The exponential growth of international trade over the past 30 years has played a central role in global development, creating jobs and raising wages, and thereby reducing poverty.
-Trade can also contribute to disseminate environmentally friendly technologies and increase demand for sustainable production.

 Sustainability in focus